abdullahbf/PyBer_Analysis/README.md

 ## Purpose and Objectives

 In this repository, ride sharing data was analyzed using pandas and Matplotlib to obtain insights according to city type.
-The analysis was then used to make suggestions about improving the business model and improve profit margins.
+The analysis was then used to make suggestions about improving the business model and profit margins.

 ## Analysis and Results